ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-04-10-installing-minecraft-mods.md

     /home/gabriel/Downloads/Install_Files/Minecraft/mods/
     ```

+### 2. Download, install, and configure the correct version of the Forge mod loader for this mod

-1. _The next 3 steps show you how to **install and configure a new version of the Forge mod loader** into Minecraft.
-If you already have the required version of Forge you need for your new mod, skip ahead to step 10: installing the Java mod file you downloaded above._
+_This section shows you how to **install and configure a new version of the Forge mod loader** into Minecraft.
+If you already have the required version of Forge you need for your new mod, skip ahead to the next section: installing the Java mod file you downloaded above._

 1. Download the version of Minecraft Forge that corresponds to your mod version you downloaded above.
 In my case, I need Minecraft Forge **1.20.1**.